 Sometimes, adenomyosis causes no signs or symptoms or only mild discomfort.
 However, adenomyosis can cause:

 - Severe cramping or sharp, knifelike pelvic pain during menstruation (dysmenorrhea)

-- Pain during intercourse
+- Painful intercourse (dyspareunia)

 When to see a doctor

 If you have prolonged, heavy bleeding or severe cramping during your periods that interferes with your regular activities, make an appointment to see your doctor.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with